Nick Kingham: CTBC Brothers

 On May 3, 2023, Kingham signed with the CTBC Brothers of the Chinese Professional Baseball League (CPBL).
 In 5 starts for the Brothers, he went 3–0 with a 7.71 ERA and 13 strikeouts in 23 1/3 innings pitched.
 On July 13, Kingham was released by the club.
 It was subsequently reported that the release was a result of Kingham deciding to retire from professional baseball.

 Personal life

-Nick's brother, Nolan, played college baseball for the Texas Longhorns, was taken in the 12th round of the 2018 MLB draft by the Atlanta Braves, and currently plays for the Sultanes de Monterrey of the Mexican League.
+Nick's brother, Nolan, is also a professional baseball player.